hongchengyao/fine-mapping_document/docs/preprocessing/file_split.md

     This should not be used directly since it applies to specific files

 ```
+# comrepss the file using bgzip
 bgzip gwas_summary_temp_sorted
+# make index file using tabix
 tabix -s 1 -b 2 -e 2 -S 1 gwas_summary_temp_sorted.gz
+# extract range of LD block
 cat fourier_ls-all.bed | while read line
 do
 	array=(${line})